avinetworks/avi-puppet/README.md

 * Puppet module allows to import and update existing configurations to controller but, doesn't allow any deletes.

-Addressing limitations is planned for upcoming release of puppetlabs-avi module.
+Addressing limitations is planned for upcoming release of avi-puppet module.

 ##Development